welch-lab/liger/README.md

 * [Running Liger directly on Seurat objects using Seurat wrappers](https://htmlpreview.github.io/?https://github.com/satijalab/seurat.wrappers/blob/master/docs/liger.html)

+## System Requirements

+### Hardware requirements
+The `liger` package requires only a standard computer with enough RAM to support the in-memory operations.
+For minimal performance, please make sure that the computer has at least about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+* RAM: 16+ GB
+* CPU: 4+ cores, 2.3 GHz/core

+### Software requirements

+The package development version is tested on *Linux* operating systems and *Mac OSX*.

+* Linux: CentOS 7, Manjaro 5.3.18
+* Mac OSX: Mojave (10.14.1), Catalina (10.15.2)

+The `liger` package should be compatible with Windows, Mac, and Linux operating systems.

+Before setting up the `liger` package, users should have R version 3.4.0 or higher, and several packages set up from CRAN and other repositories.
+The user can check the dependencies in `DESCRIPTION`.

 ## Installation

 `liger` is written in R and has a few other system requirements (Java) and recommended packages (umap in Python).
 To install the most recent development version, follow these instructions: